PictureElement/joblister/README.md

 1. Overcoming the current 100-record limit per API request by implementing a system for handling multiple API requests.
 This will allow for managing larger datasets seamlessly.
 2. Work towards removing the 'Radio Buttons for Taxonomies' plugin as a dependency.
 3. Expanding language support to make JobLister accessible to a global audience.
+4. Display a loading indicator during the form submission process.

 ## Technical Details